-Personal Study 1 THE GOD WHO SPEAKS
+Personal Time 1 THE GOD WHO SPEAKS

-In this session, Pastor Daniel discussed how all people want to hear God speak to them.
-The good news is, we serve a God who communicates with His people.
-From the opening chapters of Genesis through the Book of Revelation, we see evidence that God is committed to speaking to those who want to hear.
+All people want to hear God speak to them.
+The good news is, we serve a God who does communicate with His people.
+From the opening chapters of Genesis through the book of Revelation, we see evidence that God is committed to speaking to those who want to hear.
 As modern-day believers, the primary way we hear from God is through His Word.
-The Bible itself has a lot to say about the role the Scriptures should play in the life of a believer.
+The Bible itself has a lot to say about the role Scripture plays in the life of a believer.

-Read 2 Timothy 3:16-17.
+Read 2 Timothy 3:16-17 and Genesis 2:7.